top of page

 Five Generations of Oregon Grass-Fed Lamb

 We’re Reed and Robyn Anderson, and our family has raised sheep in the Willamette Valley for more than a hundred years.
 We’re the fourth generation to farm this land, and our sons, Jake and Travis, are now the fifth.
-Both of us were raised in sheep families, and watching our boys return to the ranch full-time feels like closing a perfect circle.
-This work is our history, our home, and our future.
+Ranching is our history, our home, and our future.

-The luscious Willamette Valley is the grass-seed capital of the world, and our family has always operated at the intersection of grass farming and sheep ranching.
-We are grass-seed growers and sheep people, and our ranching model reflects that balance perfectly.
+We're not just sheep people, we're also holistic grass farmers.
+Growing grass for generations to feed our sheep and breed a better forage for them in the process.
+The luscious Willamette Valley, where we're located, is the grass-seed capital of the world, and our family has always operated at the intersection of grass farming and sheep ranching.

 Our Land.